learnbyexample/learn_gnuawk/gnu_awk.md

 ## next

 `next` is similar to the `continue` statement but it acts on the default loop that goes through the input records.
-It doesn't affect `BEGIN` or `END` blocks as they are outside the record looping.
-When `next` is executed, rest of the statements will be skipped and next input record will be fetched for processing.
+It doesn't affect the `BEGIN` or `END` blocks as they are outside the record looping.
+When `next` is executed, rest of the statements will be skipped and the next input record will be fetched for processing.

 ```bash
 $ awk '/\<par/{print "%% " $0; next} {print /s/ ?
 "X" : "Y"}' anchors.txt